Vesias/cline_docs/prompting/custom instructions library/cline-memory-bank.md

 #### First Time Setup

-1. Create a `memory-bank/` folder in your project root
+1. Create a `ai_docs/memory-bank/` folder in your project root
 2. Have a project brief ready (can be technical or non-technical)
-3. Ask Cline to "initialize memory bank"
+3. Ask Claude to "initialize memory bank"

 #### Project Brief Tips

 * Can be as detailed or high-level as you like
-* Cline will fill in gaps appropriately
+* Claude will fill in gaps appropriately
 * Focus on what matters most to you
 * Can be updated as project evolves

-### 4. Working with Cline
+### 4. Working with Claude

 #### Best Practices

 * Use Plan mode for strategy discussions
 * Use Act mode for implementation
-* Let .clinerules evolve naturally
+* Let .clauderules evolve naturally
-* Trust Cline's learning process
+* Trust Claude's learning process

 #### Key Commands

-* "follow your custom instructions" - starting a task, this will instruct Cline to read the context files and continue where he left off
+* "follow your custom instructions" - starting a task, this will instruct Claude to read the context files and continue where he left off
 * "initialize memory bank" - Start fresh
 * "update memory bank" - Full documentation review
 * Toggle Plan/Act modes as needed